Catalin-Ripanu/HW3_PCOM/README.md

 - A connection to the server is made only when it is necessary.
 - There are no checks done on the client related to state, so the user can, for example, send a logout request to the server even if not authenticated or access the library before authenticating.
 Absolutely all requests are sent to the server, then the received response is displayed, so the management of these errors is done exclusively by the server.
 - If there is already a valid connection to the server, it will be used.
 Otherwise, the old connection is closed and a new one is created, all these things being processed within the private send and recv methods in the Client class.

-An interesting assignment, it's nice to send requests to a server that exists and responds.
-Also, on this occasion, I used less intuitive things from C++.

-Catalin-Alexandru Ripanu